jpanther/congo/exampleSite/content/docs/getting-started/index.md

   pageRef = "privacy"
 ```

+### Basic links

 The `name` parameter specifies the text that is used in the menu link.
 You can also optionally provide a `title` which fills the HTML title attribute for the link.

 The `pageRef` parameter allows you to easily reference Hugo content pages and taxonomies.
 It is the quickest way to configure the menu as you can simply refer to any Hugo content item and it will automatically build the correct link.
 To link to external URLs, the `url` parameter can be used.

 Further customisation can be achieved through the use of special theme parameters.
 Providing `params` within a link allows the addition of an `icon`, the ability to toggle the link text with `showName` and to optionally set a `target` for the URL.
 In the example above, the GitHub link will only display as an icon and will open the link in a new window.

+### Action links

-Finally, there is a special case for theme links, which are denoted using the `action` parameter.
-When this parameter has the value of `search` it will be replaced with a link to the site search.
-It allows all the same custom parameters as other links and can be styled with an icon or text name.
+There is a special case for creating menu items for links that take theme actions.
+These are denoted using the `action` parameter, and a value of the action the link should perform.
+Action links allow for all the same custom parameters as other links and can be styled with an icon or text name.

-Menu links will be sorted from lowest to highest `weight`, and then alphabetically by `name`.
+There are two valid theme actions:

+- `appearance` will create a link to the appearance switcher
+- `search` will create a link to the site search

 Both menus are completely optional and can be commented out if not required.
 Use the template provided in the default file as a guide.